Understanding Data References and External References in Civil 3D

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-What we have inside of Civil 3D is something that's very similar to external references, but it functions a little differently.
+What we have inside Civil 3D is something that’s very similar to external references, but it functions a little differently.
 And that is the option called data shortcuts.
 I often reference them as data references, but Civil 3D refers to them as data shortcuts.

-If I occasionally call them data references while we're talking about them in the course, what I am referring to is data shortcuts.
-We're referencing in objects inside of Civil 3D.
-So inside of the Prospector tab at the bottom, you'll notice that there is this option for data shortcuts.
+If I occasionally call them data references while we’re talking about them in the course, what I am referring to is data shortcuts.
+We’re referencing in objects inside Civil 3D.
+So inside the Prospector tab at the bottom, you’ll notice that there is this option for data shortcuts.

 Learn Civil 3D